-How To Refinish Butcher Block Countertops
+How To Refinish Butcher Block Countertops & Maintain Them

-refinished butcher block countertops
+sanding and refinishing butcher block countertops

 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

-Materials needed:
+Materials needed

 sanding butcher block countertops

-4) Now you are ready to enhance the color of your butcher block counters AND protect them with the Hemp Oil.
+Now you are ready to enhance the color of your butcher block counters AND protect them with Hemp Oil.
 I simply poured some of the hemp oil into a plastic cup and used a foam brush to apply it to the counters, brushing in the same direction as the wood grain.
 After letting it soak in for about an hour, I wiped off the excess with some old rags.
 Then I repeated the exact same process a second time.
 It’s FAST to brush it on and wipe it off.
 Took less than 15 minutes (excluding drying time, of course).

 hemp oil and sponge brush